krdau/krdau.github.io/README.md

-# Pico - A stupidly simple, blazing fast, flat file CMS?
+# Pico - Really "A stupidly simple", blazing fast, flat file CMS?

 Sharing my learnings on pico cms based websites (servers: lighttpd and apache2).

 Since Pico CMS and the (community) plugins are not fluently updated, some Plugins do not work (properly).